linuxlawson/gitmark/README.md

 directs us to the related footnote.
 The footnote[^2] gets its name
 because of its placement
-at the footer of a page.[^3]
+in the footer of a page.[^3]

 [^1]: Reference numbers are written in superscript.

-[^2]: With GitHub, the footnote is automatically added to the footer.
+[^2]: With GitHub markdown, the footnote is automatically placed in the footer.

-[^3]: The footer is the margin at the bottom of the page.
+[^3]: The footer is the margin at the bottom of the page usally containing information.
+page numbers, copyrights, references, etc.

 ```

 *result:*